demisto/content/IncidentFields/incidentfield-Subscription_Created_By_CHANGELOG.md

 ## [Unreleased]
-Associated to 'AWS EC2 Instance Misconfiguration' incident type.
+Associated to new 'AWS EC2 Instance Misconfiguration' incident type.

 ## [20.1.2] - 2020-01-22